-Every year, thousands of workers in highway, street, and bridge construction are injured on the job.
-In 2023 alone, 898 people lost their lives in work zone incidents—a staggering 50% increase over the last decade (Source: Work Zone Barriers, 2025).
-For every fatality, there are countless more non-fatal injuries: in 2021, an estimated 42,000 people were hurt in highway work zones (Source: CDC, 2024).
+Every year, thousands of workers in highway, street, and bridge construction are injured or killed on the job.
+For every fatality, there are many more non-fatal injuries: in 2021, an estimated 42,000 people were hurt in highway work zones (Source: CDC, 2024).
 Behind these numbers are stories of lives changed, projects delayed, and teams shaken.

-The most common and costly injuries—struck-by-vehicle incidents, falls, caught-in/between accidents, electrocutions, and heat-related illnesses—aren’t just tragic.
-They’re largely preventable.
+While tragic, many of the most common and costly injuries—struck-by-vehicle incidents, caught-in/between accidents, and electrocutions—can be mitigated.
 The good news?
-With the right safety protocols and practical use of technology, these dangers can be dramatically reduced.
+With the right safety protocols and practical use of technology, these dangers can be markedly reduced.

 That’s where a modern, tech-supported approach comes in.
-AI-powered video intelligence and real-time monitoring are now giving crews and safety managers new ways to spot risks, enforce protocols, and intervene before someone gets hurt.
-In this guide, we’ll break down the five most frequent, preventable injuries in highway, street, and bridge construction, explain what causes them, and show how human expertise, paired with smart technology, can keep every worker safer.
+AI-powered video intelligence and real-time monitoring are now giving crews and safety leaders new ways to spot risks, enforce protocols, and intervene when risks are detected.
+In this guide, we’ll break down the 3 most common, avoidable injuries in highway, street, and bridge construction, explain what causes them, and show how human expertise, paired with smart technology, can keep every worker safer.

 The Cost of Safety Negligence in Highway, Street, and Bridge Construction

-Safety shortcuts in highway, street, and bridge construction come with a heavy price tag.
+Safety shortcuts in highway, street, and bridge construction have serious consequences.
 The average OSHA penalty for serious incidents is $11,203, with the median at $5,839.
-The largest penalty in the past year reached $140,152—a sobering reminder of what’s at stake.
-Beyond the numbers are lives lost, families impacted, and organizations’ reputations on the line.
+The largest penalty in the past year reached $140,152—a reminder of the financial stakes.
+These penalties accompany lost lives, impacted families, and damaged organizational reputations.

-Prevention is always more effective—and less costly—than response.
-By enforcing proven safety programs and leveraging technology like AI cameras, construction organizations can avoid these tragic incidents, protect their workforce, and steer clear of devastating penalties.
+Addressing risks before they escalate is always more effective—and less costly—than a reactive response.
+By enforcing proven safety programs and leveraging technology like Video AI, construction organizations can reduce the likelihood of these tragic incidents, protect their workforce, and steer clear of costly penalties.

-The Top 5 Preventable Injuries in highway, street, and bridge construction
+The Top 3 Avoidable Injuries in highway, street, and bridge construction

 1. Struck-by-Vehicle Incidents